6 things you will learn about your organisation from a penetration test

-A penetration test will help you understand your overall security posture.
+A penetration test will help you understand your technical vulnerabilities.
 But, that’s not all.
-It can highlight the potential risks facing your organisation and help you prioritise areas of investment for remediation and further improvements.
+It can also help you better understand your overall security posture by highlighting the potential risks your organisation is facing and helping you prioritise areas of investment for remediation and further improvements.

 What is a Penetration Test?